Mark (dinghy)

-The Mark is a single-hander class of small sailing dinghy.
+The Mark is a single-hander small sailing dinghy.
 The design in plywood came from the pen of Billy Morton from Morton's Yacht Supplies, Priory Road, Hollywood, Belfast Northern Ireland.
 It first appeared in the 1964, in competition with the OK dinghy but before the Laser.
 At least 100 boats were built by Morton.
 Her performance is slower than an OK upwind due to her lighter weight (130lbs.) and shorter length.
 The Mark is 12 ft in length, with forward and side buoyancy compartments.
 A 19 ft free-standing rotating mast stepped far forward in the front buoyancy compartment supports a mainsail which features a MK symbol to identify the boat.

 In 1966 the fibreglass Mark was introduced with no.100 called 'Fymark.'